aicenter/ConditionalDists.jl/README.md

 julia> logpdf(p,x,z)
 julia> rand(p, randn(zlength, 10))
 ```
-The trainable parameters (of the `SplitLayer`) are accessible as usual
+The trainable parameters (of the `SplitLayer`) are accessible as usual through
-through `Flux.params`.
+`Flux.params`.
+For different variance configurations (i.e. fixed/unit variance,
+etc) check the doc strings with `julia>?
+ConditionalMvNormal`/`julia>?
+SplitLayer`.

 The next few lines show how to optimize `p` to match a
 given Gaussian by using the `kl_divergence` defined in
 [IPMeasures.jl](https://github.com/aicenter/IPMeasures.jl).